soilwise-he/soilwise-ontology/CSVW-Excel-Template/README.md

-# A template to annotate the columns in your Excel/CSV dataset with metadata
+# a CSVW-approach to annotate tabular soil observation datasets

 [CSV on the web](https://www.w3.org/TR/tabular-data-primer/) is an initiative of W3C to annotate CSV with proper metadata so the CSV data can be effectively re-used.
+This repository contains some libraries and examples on how to use the CSVW conventions for soil observation data.

+## An Excel template to compile CSVW metadata

+A template to annotate the columns in your Excel/CSV dataset with metadata

  This repository contains an Excel template which can assist you in annotating each column of a CSV and export the result to a CSVW metadata file.
 Place the exported file alongside the original CSV while uploading the dataset to a repository such as Zenodo.